This page was clinically reviewed by Willis Atherley-Bourne (BA, MA), Integrative Psychotherapist at Priory Hospital Hayes Grove, in August 2022.

 Cognitive behavioural therapy (CBT)

-CBT is a talking therapy which identifies links between your thoughts, mood and behaviour.
-The unhelpful thought patterns associated with anger, leading to negative actions and emotions, are worked through to help you become more aware of these thought patterns and how you can adjust them towards a significant improvement in overall mood.
+CBT is a talking therapy that identifies links between your thoughts, mood, behaviour and physical sensations.
+During CBT, you'll work through the unhelpful thought patterns associated with anger.
+We'll then help you become more aware of these thought patterns and how you can adjust them towards a significant improvement in overall mood.

 Interpersonal psychotherapy

-Another talking therapy which involves a highly trained therapist listening to your personal experiences with anger to assist you in increasing your awareness and capacity to respond in your relationships at home, work or wider social settings.
+This is another talking therapy that involves a therapist listening to your personal experiences with anger to help you to increase your awareness and capacity to respond in your relationships at home, work or wider social settings.
 This type of therapy usually takes place in either one-to-one or group therapy sessions, the latter of which can help you gain valuable insights into how other people deal with their anger problems.

 Anger management classes